Veteran Legacy Fund

 The following opportunities represent only a selection of the needs of our veteran and military-connected students.

-Even in the face of VA educational benefits and ROTC tuition assistance, affordability remains a significant barrier for many veterans and military-connected students to attend or complete their degree at Syracuse University.
+Even in the face of VA educational benefits and ROTC tuition assistance, affordability remains a significant barrier for veterans and military-connected students to attend or complete their degree at Syracuse University.

 Ceremonies and Honors